dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 });
 ```

-And, our first test should still passed.
+And, our first test should still pass.
 Let's move on to the next test case.

 ---